bnb-chain/bnb-chain.github.io/docs/wallet/ezdefi.md

-# Using ezDeFi for Binance Smart Chain
+# Using ezDeFi for BNB Smart Chain

 ## Install ezDeFi
 ### Go to [http://ezdefi.com](http://ezdefi.com/) to install the most recent version of ezDeFi.